josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 Demoy was designed to showcase the Mutable Data functions.
 It works by using its app container to store and retrieve files.

 It does this by uploading a file with the filename as an entry's key and file content as its value (this means there is 1MB limit on all files uploaded).
-The file content must first be converted from a blob to an array that SAFE API can read.
+The file content must first be converted from a blob to an array that the SAFE API can read.

 When a file is selected to be retrieved the file extension is checked to see what format to display the file in.
 It accepts video, image, audio and text, if the file isn't in an accepted it format the user will be presented with a button to download the file.
 If the file is shown as a text file the user will be able to edit it in the browser and save it directly to the network.
 There is also the ability to delete and update files in the browser.